Nnzo8/Sit-in-System/README.md

-# This is a sit-in management system
+# This is a sit-in management system by Niño Rollane D. Ocliasa